fortran-lang/fortran-lang.org/learn/best_practices/modules_programs.md

 ```

 The `implicit none` statement works for the whole module (so you don't
-need to worry about it).
+need to repeat it within each procedure).
 By keeping the `private` empty, all your
-subroutines/data types will be private to the module by default.
+procedures/data types will be private to the module by default.
 Then
 you export things by putting it into the `public` clause.

 Setup programs in the following way: